Award Amount: £109,000

 Background: 1 million children per year suffer from glue ear (or Otitis Media with Effusion).

-The award of £16,000 will help the development of a novel bone conduction headset technology for children with long-term glue ear, the persistent build-up of ear wax in the ear canal.
+The award of £16,000 will help the development of a novel bone conduction headset technology for children with long-term glue ear, the persistent build-up of fluid in the ear canal.

 The technology will be used in the school, clinical and home settings to overcome the child’s hearing loss, preventing them from falling behind at school at a crucial development stage.